cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   tick_id: The current tick of the trial.
 -   timestamp: The time at the beginning of the tick.
 -   state: The state of the trial at the end of the tick.
--   user_id: The ID of the user that started the trial.
+-   special_events: Events not visible from the rest of the data may appear in here.
 -   observations: Observations from the environment.
 -   actions: Actions from all actors.
 This list has the same length and order as the list of actors provided in `trial_params`.
 -   rewards: List of rewards sent to actors.